Ahead of the Curve

 featured in playlist image: kero kero bonito.

-jake guides you through a series of electronic tracks which due to a complete lack of episode planning were only decided on during the show. wonderful.
+jake guides you through a series of electronic tracks which due to a complete lack of episode planning were only decided on in the process of recording the show. wonderful.

 featured in playlist image: jacques. as the macintosh plus and machine girl songs aren’t on spotify i’ve stuck in appropriate replacements.